 Update: Previously the CEA sent out a press release saying CES 2012 was the 2nd largest ever, now they've sent a new one, with new numbers, making CES 2012 was the largest ever.
 The new stats put it at 1.861 million net square feet, 3,100 exhibitors, and 153,000 attendees.
 Did we mention CES was big?
 It's big.

 CES 2012 is big.
 Like, really big.
 In fact, it's the second largest ever.
-The CEA is very proud of their gigantic trade show, and they've sent us some statistics to celebrate.

 As CES comes to a close, we look back at the new devices we've seen - some were expected, some came from out-of-nowhere, and others were just downright impressive.
 Among all of the things that we've seen this week, however, there is one non-Android piece of tech that stands above the rest: Samsung's Transparent Smart Window.
 Here, check it out: